brandur/askja/README.md

 ### Secret Token

-Copy `config/initializers/secret_token.rb.example` to `config/initializers/secret_token.rb`.
-Generate a new 512-bit token and store it in the new file.
-This is best accomplished using Rake's `secret` task:
+Deploy a new secret token with:

-    rake secret
+    rake secret_deploy

 ### Load Schema